mapattacker/datascience/sl-deeplearning.rst

-The code below uses LSTM (long short-term memory) for sentiment analysis in IMDB movie reviews.
+The code below uses LSTM for sentiment analysis in IMDB movie reviews.

 .. code:: python